Competence (human resources): Etymology

-The most recent definition has been formalized by Javier Perez-Capdevila in 2017, who has written that the competences are fusions obtained from the complete mixture of the fuzzy sets of aptitudes and attitudes possessed by employees, both in a general and singular way.
+The most recent definition was formalized by Javier Perez-Capdevila in 2017.
+He stated that competencies are fusions obtained from the complete mixture of the fuzzy sets of aptitudes and attitudes possessed by employees, both in general and singular ways.
 In these fusions, the degree of belonging to the resulting group expresses the extent to which these competencies are possessed.

 Human resource management

 Competency is also used as a more general description of requirements for human beings in organizations and communities.
 Competencies and competency models may be applicable to all employees in an organization or they may be position specific.
 Competencies are also what people need to be successful in their jobs.
 Job competencies are not the same as job task.
 Competencies include all the related knowledge, skills, abilities, and attributes that form a person's job.
 This set of context-specific qualities is correlated with superior job performance and can be used as a standard against which to measure job performance as well as to develop, recruit, and hire employees.

-Competencies provide organizations with a way to define in behavioral terms what it is that people need to do to produce the results that the organization desires, in a way that is in keep with its culture.
-By having competencies defined in the organization, it allows employees to know what they need to be productive.
-When properly defined, competencies, allows organizations to evaluate the extent to which behaviors employees are demonstrating and where they may be lacking.
-For competencies where employees are lacking, they can learn.
-This will allow organizations to know potentially what resources they may need to help the employee develop and learn those competencies.
-Competencies can distinguish and differentiate an organization from competitors.
-While two organizations may be alike in financial results, the way in which the results were achieve could be different based on the competencies that fit their particular strategy and organizational culture.
-Lastly, competencies can provide a structured model that can be used to integrate management practices throughout the organization.
-Competencies that align their recruiting, performance management, training and development and reward practices to reinforce key behaviors that the organization values.
+Competencies provide organizations with a way to define, in behavioral terms, what people need to do to produce the results the organization desires, in a way that is consistent with its culture.
+By defining competencies within the organization, employees are able to understand what they need to do to be productive.
+When properly defined, competencies allow organizations to evaluate the extent to which employees are demonstrating the desired behaviors and identify areas where they may be lacking.
+In areas where employees lack competencies, they can receive training and development.
+This enables organizations to determine the resources needed to help employees develop and improve those competencies.
+Competencies can also distinguish and differentiate an organization from its competitors.
+While two organizations may achieve similar financial results, the methods used to achieve those results may differ based on the competencies that align with their particular strategy and organizational culture.
+Lastly, competencies provide a structured model that can be used to integrate management practices throughout the organization.
+Competencies help align recruiting, performance management, training and development, and reward practices to reinforce the key behaviors that the organization values.

 Competencies required for a post are identified through job analysis or task analysis, using techniques such as the critical incident technique, work diaries, and work sampling.
 A future focus is recommended for strategic reasons.
 If someone is able to do required tasks at the target level of proficiency, they are considered "competent" in that area.
 For instance, management competency might include system thinking and emotional intelligence, as well as skills in influence and negotiation.
 Identifying employee competencies can contribute to improved organizational performance.
 They are most effective if they meet several critical standards, including linkage to, and leverage within an organization's human resource system.